Field Guide to the R Mixed Model Wilderness

 The block design described in Chapter 4 was complete, meaning that each block contained each treatment level at least once.
 In practice, it may not be possible or advisable to include all treatments in each block, either due to limitations in treatment availability (e.g. limited seed stocks) or the block size becomes too large to serve its original goals of controlling for spatial variation.

-In such cases, incomplete block designs (IBD) can be used.
+In such cases, randomized incomplete block designs (IBD) can be used.
 Incomplete block designs break the experiment into many smaller incomplete blocks that are nested within standard RCBD-style blocks and assigns a subset of the treatment levels to each incomplete block.
-There are several different approaches Patterson and Williams (1976) for how to assign treatment levels to incomplete blocks and these designs impact the final statistical analysis (and if all treatments included in the experimental design are estimable).
+There are several different approaches (Yates 1936) for how to assign treatment levels to incomplete blocks and these designs impact the final statistical analysis (and if all treatments included in the experimental design are estimable).
 An excellent description of incomplete block design is provided in ANOVA and Mixed Models by Lukas Meier.

 Incomplete block designs are grouped into two groups: (1) balanced lattice designs; and (2) partially balanced (also commonly called alpha-lattice) designs.
-Balanced IBD designs have been previously called “lattice designs” [need refs], but we are not using that term to avoid confusion with alpha-lattice designs, a term that is commonly used.
+Balanced IBD designs have been previously called “lattice designs” (Nair 1952), but we are not using that term to avoid confusion with alpha-lattice designs, a term that is commonly used.

 In alpha-lattice design, the blocks are grouped into complete replicates.
-These designs are also termed as “resolvable incomplete block designs” or “partially balanced incomplete block designs” (paterson?).
+These designs are also termed as “resolvable incomplete block designs” or “partially balanced incomplete block designs” (Patterson and Williams 1976).
 This design has been more commonly used instead of balanced IBD because of it’s practicability, flexibility, and versatility.
+In this design, we have t treatment groups, each occuring r times, with bk experimentals units groups iinto b blocks of size k<v in such a manner that units within a block are same and units in different blocks are substantially different.

 The statistical model for a balanced incomplete block design is: